PhantomCybernetics/picam_ros2/README.md

 This node allows to calibrate the camera via ROS2 service calls, then streams calibration data as a CameraInfo topic.

-This package was developped to work with [Phantom Bridge](https://github.com/PhantomCybernetics/phntm_bridge), but can be used without it.
+This package was designed to work with [Phantom Bridge](https://github.com/PhantomCybernetics/phntm_bridge) and to provide hardware-encoded H.264 video streaming, but can be used separately to ROSify your Pi camera modules.
+In order to achive maximum framerate, use the YUV420 or Mono8 outputs for Computer Vision.
+The BGR8 output costs extra CPU time as the node internally works with YUV420 and needs to scale up the U and V planes.

 ## Install